-Gifting appreciated assets allows a donor to avoid capital gains taxes and receive a federal income tax deduction for the full fair market value, subject to limitations.
-Note that the shares of appreciated assets must be given to the college, not the proceeds from selling the shares.
+Gifting appreciated assets allows you to avoid capital gains taxes and receive a federal income tax deduction for the full fair market value, subject to limitations.
+Note the shares of appreciated assets must be given to the college, not the proceeds from selling the shares.

-Real estate which has been held long-term (over 1 year) is generally tax deductible at full fair market value, with no tax on the appreciation above original cost.
+Real estate that has been held long term (over one year) is generally tax deductible at full fair market value, with no tax on the appreciation above original cost.
 Restrictions and limitations apply.
 Discuss with your advisor and the college before proceeding with any real estate gift.

-The IRS requires that donated personal property must have "a related use" by the institution, i.e., it must relate to the College's mission.
-Such items as computer hardware or software, educational technology, books related to college coursework, or works of art are potential examples.
+The IRS requires that donated personal property must have "a related use" by the institution, i.e., it must relate to the college's mission.
+Items such as computer hardware or software, educational technology, books related to college course work or works of art are potential examples.
 Restrictions and limitations apply.
 Discuss with your advisor and the college before proceeding with any gift of this type.

 Life insurance can be a liquid tool with many purposes.
 An old policy with cash value may be contributed to the college, or a new policy may be purchased, naming the College of Business as a beneficiary.
 Another way in which donors use life insurance is as "wealth replacement," by replacing for heirs the amount of a bequest or other estate gift to charity.

-At the time of this writing, any distribution from an IRA or other retirement account while the donor is living is considered taxable income to the donor.
+Any distribution from an IRA or other retirement account while you're living is considered taxable income to the donor.
 If the distribution is a gift to a charity, such as NIU, the charitable income tax deduction may offset the income, resulting in little, if any, tax.

-($1,000 minimum) A CGA is a legal agreement between an individual(s) and Northern Illinois University Foundation in which the donor gives money, securities or real estate, and in return, the Foundation agrees to pay the donor a fixed income for life.
+($1,000 minimum) A CGA is a legal agreement between an individual(s) and the NIU Foundation in which you give money, securities or real estate, and in return, the foundation agrees to pay you a fixed income for life.